Graciela Alperyn: Biography

 Alperyn moved to Europe in 1985, and was engaged at the Musiktheater im Revier in Gelsenkirchen, appearing as a guest in Germany.
 She moved to the Hessisches Staatstheater Wiesbaden in 1986 where she remained until 1993.
 In 1994 she obtained German citizenship in Wiesbaden.
-Her roles there included Rosina in Rossini's Il Barbiere di Siviglia, Sextus in Mozart's La clemenza di Tito, the title role of Der Rosenkavalier and the Composer in Ariadne auf Naxos, Fricka in Wagner's Der Ring des Nibelungen, Charlotte in Massenet's Werther, Bizet's Carmen, Eboli in Verdi's Don Carlo and Santuzza in Mascagni's Cavalleria rusticana.
-Internationale Maifestspiele at the house, she appeared successfully as Dalila by Saint-Saëns, and gave recitals, singing works by German, Italian, French, Spanish and Russian composers.
+Her roles there included Rosina in Rossini's Il Barbiere di Siviglia, Sextus in Mozart's La clemenza di Tito, the title role of Der Rosenkavalier and the Composer in Ariadne auf Naxos, Fricka in Wagner's Der Ring des Nibelungen, Charlotte in Massenet's Werther, the title role in Bizet's Carmen, Eboli in Verdi's Don Carlo and Santuzza in Mascagni's Cavalleria rusticana.
+At the Internationale Maifestspiele Wiesbaden she appeared as Delilah in Saint-Saëns' Samson and Delilah, and gave recitals, singing works by German, Italian, French, Spanish and Russian composers.

-Alperyn appeared as Carmen alongside tenors such as Neil Shicoff, Francisco Araiza and Plácido Domingo, directed at the Opernhaus Zürich by Jean-Pierre Ponnelle and at the Bavarian State Opera by Lina Werthmüller.
+Alperyn appeared as Carmen alongside tenors such as Neil Shicoff, Francisco Araiza and Plácido Domingo, directed at the Zürich Opera House by Jean-Pierre Ponnelle and at the Bavarian State Opera by Lina Wertmüller.

 Alperyn has recorded among others Carmen, Verdi's Requiem and Il trovatore.
 She recorded a solo album, Graciela Alperyn: ein Portrait.
-She has worked with conductors icluding James Conlon, Franz-Paul Decker, Rafael Frühbeck de Burgos, Marek Janowski, Siegfried Köhler, Uwe Mund, Garcia Navarro, Nello Santi, Ulf Schirmer and Hans Wallat.
+She has worked with conductors including James Conlon, Franz-Paul Decker, Rafael Frühbeck de Burgos, Marek Janowski, Siegfried Köhler, Uwe Mund, Garcia Navarro, Nello Santi, Ulf Schirmer and Hans Wallat.